khoih-prog/EthernetWebServer/README.md

 - `~/.arduino15/packages/arduino/hardware/samd/x.yy.zz/platform.txt`

-5. ***To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the file [Adafruit SAMD platform.txt](https://github.com/khoih-prog/EthernetWebServer/tree/master/Packages_Patches/adafruit/hardware/samd/1.5.14) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.5.14).
+ 5. ***To be able to automatically detect and display BOARD_NAME on Adafruit SAMD (Itsy-Bitsy M4, etc) boards***, you have to copy the file [Adafruit SAMD platform.txt](Packages_Patches/adafruit/hardware/samd/1.6.0) into Adafruit samd directory (~/.arduino15/packages/adafruit/hardware/samd/1.6.0).

-Supposing the Adafruit SAMD core version is 1.5.14.
+Supposing the Adafruit SAMD core version is 1.6.0.
 This file must be copied into the directory:

-- `~/.arduino15/packages/adafruit/hardware/samd/1.5.14/platform.txt`
+- `~/.arduino15/packages/adafruit/hardware/samd/1.6.0/platform.txt`

 Whenever a new version is installed, remember to copy this file into the new version directory.
 For example, new version is x.yy.zz
 This file must be copied into the directory:

 - `~/.arduino15/packages/adafruit/hardware/samd/x.yy.zz/platform.txt`

+ 6. ***To be able to automatically detect and display BOARD_NAME on Seeeduino SAMD (XIAO M0, Wio Terminal, etc) boards***, you have to copy the file [Seeeduino SAMD platform.txt](Packages_Patches/Seeeduino/hardware/samd/1.7.7) into Adafruit samd directory (~/.arduino15/packages/Seeeduino/hardware/samd/1.7.7).

+Supposing the Seeeduino SAMD core version is 1.7.7.
+This file must be copied into the directory:

+- `~/.arduino15/packages/Seeeduino/hardware/samd/1.7.7/platform.txt`

+Whenever a new version is installed, remember to copy this file into the new version directory.
+For example, new version is x.yy.zz
+This file must be copied into the directory:

+- `~/.arduino15/packages/Seeeduino/hardware/samd/x.yy.zz/platform.txt`

+7. ***To use Serial1 on some STM32 boards without Serial1 definition (Nucleo-144 NUCLEO_F767ZI, Nucleo-64 NUCLEO_L053R8, etc.) boards***, you have to copy the files [STM32 variant.h](Packages_Patches/STM32/hardware/stm32/1.9.0) into STM32 stm32 directory (~/.arduino15/packages/STM32/hardware/stm32/1.9.0).
+You have to modify the files corresponding to your boards, this is just an illustration how to do.

+Supposing the STM32 stm32 core version is 1.9.0.
+These files must be copied into the directory:

+- `~/.arduino15/packages/STM32/hardware/stm32/1.9.0/variants/NUCLEO_F767ZI/variant.h` for Nucleo-144 NUCLEO_F767ZI.
+- `~/.arduino15/packages/STM32/hardware/stm32/1.9.0/variants/NUCLEO_L053R8/variant.h` for Nucleo-64 NUCLEO_L053R8.

+Whenever a new version is installed, remember to copy this file into the new version directory.
+For example, new version is x.yy.zz, theses files must be copied into the corresponding directory:

+- `~/.arduino15/packages/STM32/hardware/stm32/x.yy.zz/variants/NUCLEO_F767ZI/variant.h`
+- `~/.arduino15/packages/STM32/hardware/stm32/x.yy.zz/variants/NUCLEO_L053R8/variant.h`

 ---